 Protect your loved ones with an affordable term life insurance plan from Bestow which offers terms as short as two years and coverage from $50,000 up to $1 million.

 This 100% online coverage option is simple, straightforward and provided by North American Company for Life and Health Insurance, rated A+ by A.M.
 Best, a respected insurance rater.

 If you want to accumulate money, you cannot sit around waiting for it to happen.
 You have to try.
-Try setting up a budget with Empower.
+Try setting up a budget with our free 5-Day Simplify Money Workshop.
 Try earning cash back at the grocery store with Ibotta.
 Try lowering your bills with Trim.
 Try using a cash-rewards credit card.

 These are all ways to accumulate money.
 Don’t just read about it.
 Take action.
 Stay focused on your goal, keep trying to accumulate money, and your wealth will grow.

 Want to save this post for later?
 Click here to pin the post!